quorumcontrol/tupelo-docs/examples/tupelo_explorer.md

 The WASM explorer is a react-based app using the Tupelo WASM SDK.
 The explorer enables users to browse ChainTrees the datastructure underlying Tupelo.
-It can also be used as a wallet for Chaintrees (NFTs) you have created.
+It can also be used as a basic wallet.

 ### Video Introduction to Tupelo and the WASM SDK
 {: .fs-4 .fw-300 }
 <iframe width="650" height="365" src="https://www.youtube.com/embed/4Oz03l9IQPc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Combining the power of WASM with the speed of accessing a DLT (Tupelo) from the